Audubon of the Western Everglades is the oldest “grassroots” conservation organization in Southwest Florida, established in 1961.

 Alan Keller, Director

 Born in Indianapolis, Indiana, Alan’s family has lived full- or part-time in Naples since 1946.
 He has a Doctorate in Human Development from University of Chicago.
 While serving in several capacities with the World Health Organization and the United Nations Population Fund, he assisted 35 developing countries in conducting studies of the relationships between population growth, economic development, health, and environment and helped those same countries to establish maternal/child health and contraceptive services.
 He was based in Mexico for 14 years and in Zimbabwe for 5 years, where he led a multinational technical team serving 16 southern African countries.
-Alan is Past President and current Conservation Chair of Audubon of the Western Everglades and a Board member of Audubon Florida.
+Alan is Past President and current Conservation Chair of Audubon of the Western Everglades.

 Sharda Spahr, Director